Jaykim1234/Jaykim1234.github.io/_posts/2021-09-05-W1-Corporate Investment.md

   - Erickson and Whited (2000) employ advanced statistical thechinique to remove measurement error from Q
     - 결과
       - R^2 more than doubles after accounting for measurement error
-      - Coefficient estimates on Q ar esubstantially larger than simple OLS
+      - Coefficient estimates on Q are substantially larger than simple OLS
-      - Estimates of other variables( e.g cashflosw) small and insignificant
+      - Estimates of other variables (e.g cashflosw) small and insignificant
       - ![](2021-09-06-23-31-06.png)
   - Peters and Taylor (2017) find that Q work much better when intangible assets are included
     - ![](2021-09-07-00-06-54.png)